MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 using ``@ManagedCMemory`` annotation on a Java static byte array field declaration.

 .. note::
-   A SOAR error will occurred if ``@ManagedCMemory`` is not strictly followed by a Java static byte array declaration.
+   A SOAR error will occurred if ``@ManagedCMemory`` is not strictly followed by a Java static byte array declaration (see :ref:`managedc.troubleshooting`).

 Here is a Java example: